MattMS/web_tricks/README.md

 While TodoMVC shows you how a whole application can be built with different libraries, this only shows how smaller tasks are achieved.

+The demos are written in [CoffeeScript](http://coffeescript.org/) but I have included the compiled Javascript files with them.
+You can view source on any demo page to view all the HTML and Javascript used.

 ## Demo